znc15/Betelgeuse/README.md

-# video-site
+# Betelgeuse

-This template should help get you started developing with Vue 3 in Vite.
+This is video site template.

 ## Recommended IDE Setup